 The Scottsboro Boys is one of the final produced collaborations by Tony Award-winning musical theatre masters John Kander (composer) and Fred Ebb (lyricist), whose work includes Chicago, Cabaret, Kiss of the Spider Woman and Zorba.
 Kander wrote additional lyrics for the show, stepping in for Ebb, who died in 2004.

-The critically acclaimed production —which follows the lead of the script and borrows elements of the American theatrical form of a "minstrel show" — is directed and choreographed by five-time Tony Award winner Susan Stroman (The Producers, Contact, The Music Man).
+According to producers, "Based on the notorious 'Scottsboro' case in the 1930s (in which nine African-American men were unjustly accused of a terrible crime) this daring and wildly entertaining musical explores a fascinating chapter in American history with brilliant originality."
+The critically acclaimed production —which follows the lead of the script and borrows elements of the American theatrical form of a "minstrel show" — is directed and choreographed by five-time Tony Award winner Susan Stroman ( The Producers, Contact, The Music Man).
 Book writer Thompson worked with Kander and Ebb on a revised Flora, the Red Menace and the musical Steel Pier and co-created their revue And the World Goes 'Round (all with Stroman).
 Thompson also adapted the script for Chicago's record-breaking revival.

 The Scottsboro Boys is the winner of the 2010 Lucille Lortel Award for Outstanding Musical and the 2010 Outer Critics Circle Award for Outstanding Off-Broadway Musical and a 2010 Drama Desk Award for Outstanding Lyrics.